intel/xpumanager/doc/CLI_user_guide.md

   -f,--file                   Generate the system topology with the GPU info to a XML file.
   -m,--matrix                 Print the CPU/GPU topology matrix.
                                 S: Self
-                                XL#: Connected with Xe Link.
-Xe Link LAN count is also provided.
+                                XL[laneCount]: Two tiles on the different cards are directly connected by Xe Link.
+Xe Link lane count is also provided.
+                                XL*: Two tiles on the differen cards are connected by Xe Link + MDF.
+They are not directly connected by Xe Link.
                                 SYS: Connected with PCIe between NUMA nodes
                                 NODE: Connected with PCIe within a NUMA node
                                 MDF: Connected with Multi-Die Fabric Interface